TooManyBees/avatar-editor/README.md

 # Midgaard Royal Surveyors' Guild

-It's an area builder for Avatar MUD.
+It's an area builder for Avatar MUD, written by Scevine.

 ## Todo